• Skip to main content

 Educate

 Our Association is dedicated to educating the public about the history, purpose, significance and appeal of Route 66, especially in Illinois – where the road begins!
-Through the establishment of our Hall of Fame and Museum in Pontiac, Illinois, we offer a taste of the icons, lifestyle and the historical timeframe of the Mother Road throughout the years.
-On our website, we share information, news and stories about Route 66, spreading the word about events along America’s Main Street, her destinations and significant individuals.
+Through the establishment of our Hall of Fame and Museum in Pontiac, Illinois, we offer a taste of the icons, lifestyle, and historical timeframe of the Mother Road throughout the years.
+On our website, we share information, news, and stories about Route 66, spreading the word about events along America’s Main Street, her destinations and significant individuals.
 Through organized events throughout the year, we celebrate the culture of transportation and the freedom of the open road.

 Enjoy